 Consider Growing Times

-Mel’s charts show you approximate growing times for common vegetable varieties.
-You’ll need to tweak these dates since they are affected by weather conditions and the variety of crops you choose.
-For instance, if you’re planting little turnips, Japanese Baby Turnips Mikado will be ready to harvest much sooner (approximately 30 days) than if you choose a larger variety such as Purple Top Milan (ready in about 45 days).
-You would be able to plant both varieties outdoors according to the date on the charts.
+Mel’s charts show approximate growing times for common vegetable varieties but yours may change due to weather and the varieties you choose.
+If you’re planting little turnips like Japanese Baby Mikado, they are ready to harvest much sooner (approximately 30 days) than if you planted a larger variety such as Purple Top Milan (ready in about 45 days).

-As you can see, Square Foot Gardening is easy enough for beginning gardeners, yet challenging enough for intermediates and experts.
+As you can see, Square Foot Gardening is easy enough for beginning gardeners, yet offers fun challenges for intermediates and experts.